Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 ![alt text][image33]

+However, using the S Channel from the HLS color space along still failed in other challenging light conditions.
+Therefore, I explore using the V Channel or the Value of the HSV color space.
+The image in HSV color space can be seen below:

+![alt text][image34]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: